FuLygon/wireguard-client-connection-notification/README.md

    mv .config-example .config
    ```

-2. Edit the `.config` file to include your notification settings.
+2. Edit the `.config` file to include your notification and docker related settings.
 Make sure to configure either Telegram or Gotify server details.

 ### 3. Set Up Permissions and Schedule the Script